 5) If your jeans feel snug but you swear you haven’t changed your eating or exercise habits, an underactive thyroid might be to blame.
 On the other hand, if you’re suddenly able to squeeze into smaller-size clothes that haven’t fit in years

-If you observe such thing in your daily life then consult with your doctor.
+If you observe such things in your daily life then consult with your doctor.
 Dr. Monika Mamidwar is well-known Thyroid specialist.
 Providing services at Baner, Wakad, Pimple Nilakh, Pimple Saudagar, Aundh, Vishal Nagar.
-She handled more than five thousand cases.
+She has handled more than five thousand cases.

 Hypertension Information for Patients:

-Following factors are responsible for high prevalence of this condition:
+Following factors are responsible for the high prevalence of this condition:

 - Limited physical activity and lack of exercise